 MF: Net Zero

-MF: Net Zero is our task group that is responsible for turning our own words and commitments into actions.
+Additional to this, MF: Net Zero is our internal task group that is responsible for turning our own words and commitments into actions.
 We led the agenda for Soft Landings and were part of the UKGBC task group that defined the principles of the UKGBC Zero Carbon Framework.
 We now want - and need - to push the zero carbon agenda further to bring about real, effective change in the buildings we operate and the buildings we design.